-A key component in the selection of types of multi modal improvements and their locations will be the use of the LTS analysis to help prioritize improvements that will be most beneficial to achieving the vision of the corridor.
+A key component in the selection of types of multimodal improvements and their locations will be the use of the LTS analysis to help prioritize improvements that will be most beneficial to achieving the vision of the corridor.
 Ongoing engagement with stakeholders after plan adoption will be one of the early steps in moving these to implementation.

-Table 1 Level of Traine Stress Level of Traffic Stress Description Example 1 Safe for children to use; Usually completely separated from auto traffic Photo by Bob Patten 2 Tolerated by most mainstream adult populations of cyclists; Roads with low volume and low speed auto traffic 3 Tolerated by riders who are enthused and confident; Heavy traffic with separated bike facility 4 Only tolerated by strong and fearless riders; cyclists must interact with high volumes or speeds of auto traffic.
+Level of Traffic Stress Description Example 1 Safe for children to use; Usually completely separated from auto traffic Photo by Bob Patten 2 Tolerated by most mainstream adult populations of cyclists; Roads with low volume and low speed auto traffic 3 Tolerated by riders who are enthused and confident; Heavy traffic with separated bike facility 4 Only tolerated by strong and fearless riders; cyclists must interact with high volumes or speeds of auto traffic.